mozilla/data-docs/src/cookbooks/bigquery.md

 You can write query results to a BigQuery table you have access via [GCP BigQuery Console](bigquery.md#gcp-bigquery-console) or [GCP BigQuery API Access](bigquery.md#gcp-bigquery-api-access)

-- Use `moz-fx-data-derived-datasets.analysis` dataset.
+- Use `moz-fx-data-shared-prod.analysis` dataset.
     - Prefix your table with your username.
 If your username is `username@mozilla.com` create a table with `username_my_table`.
 - See [Writing query results](https://cloud.google.com/bigquery/docs/writing-results) documentation for detailed steps.

 ### Creating a View
 You can create views in BigQuery if you have access via [GCP BigQuery Console](bigquery.md#gcp-bigquery-console) or [GCP BigQuery API Access](bigquery.md#gcp-bigquery-api-access).

-- Use `moz-fx-data-derived-datasets.analysis` dataset.
+- Use `moz-fx-data-shared-prod.analysis` dataset.
     - Prefix your view with your username.
 If your username is `username@mozilla.com` create a table with `username_my_view`.
 - See [Creating Views](https://cloud.google.com/bigquery/docs/views) documentation for detailed steps.